sir-braz/sir-braz/README.md

-# 👨‍💻 Vinicius - Junior Software Engineer 👾
+# 👨‍💻 Vinicius - Software Engineer 👾

 ## About Me 🚀
 I'm a technology enthusiast and an avid explorer in the world of software development. 🌟 My passion is turning code into solutions that make a difference.

 ## Skills 🛠️
-- Programming Languages: Java
+- Programming Languages: Java,
 - Frameworks: Spring Boot
 - Databases: MySQL, PostgreSQL, MongoDB
 - Version Control: Git